ibm-satellite/academy-labs/aws/aws-add-hosts.md

 We would like to add to our existing location 2 hosts we need later for other exercises.
 In a real customer environment you would automate the following steps, using Terraform, Ansible or other automation capabilities.

-1. Download and install the AWS CLI followin those [instructions](../common/clis/clis.md#aws-cli).
+1. Download and install the AWS CLI following those [instructions](../common/clis/clis.md#aws-cli).

 1. To login into your aws account use the below command on your terminal